+A simple type or global element declaration referenced by one of the above.

 A global element declaration that is the document root.

-A simple type or global element declaration referenced by one of the above.

-It is a schema definition error if the element has a terminator.
+It is a schema definition error if:

+the element has a terminator.

-It is a schema definition error if the element has dfdl:trailingSkip not equal to 0.
+the element has dfdl:trailingSkip not equal to 0.

-It is a schema definition error if the element has maxOccurs > 1.
+the element has maxOccurs > 1.

-It is a schema definition error if any other element is defined between this element and the end of the enclosing component.
+any other element is defined between this element and the end of the enclosing component.

+parent element lengthKind is 'implicit' or 'delimited'.

+If the element is in a sequence then it is a schema definition error if:

+the sequence is not the content of a complex type

+the separatorPosition of the sequence is 'postFix'

+the sequenceKind of the sequence is not 'ordered'

+the sequence has a terminator

+there are floating elements in the sequence

+the sequence has a non-zero trailingSkip

+If the element is in a choice where choiceLengthKind is ‘implicit’ then it is a schema definition error if:

+the choice is not the content of a complex type

+the choice has a terminator

+the choice has a non-zero trailingSkip

 The dfdl:lengthKind 'endOfParent' is used when the length of an element is defined by an enclosing element .
 For example, the parent is a fixed length element then an element with dfdl:lengthKind 'endOfParent' will consume all the remaining data up to the length of the parent.
 A dfdl:lengthKind 'endOfParent' can also be used to allow the last element to consume the data up to the end of the data stream.

 This is distinct from situation where the lengths of the elements of a sequence are known but are not sufficient to fill the fixed length parent.
 In that case the remaining data are ignored on parsing and filled with dfdl:fillByte on unparsing.

+When looking for end of parent, the parser is not sensitive to any in-scope terminating delimiters.

+A complex element can have 'endOfParent'.
+If so then its last child element can be any lengthKind including 'endOfParent'.

+An element with ‘endOfParent’ must be the last thing in its ‘box’.
+A ‘box’ is defined as a portion of the data stream that has an established length prior to the parsing of its children.
+Specifically a box is either:

 A complex element with lengthKind 'explicit', 'prefixed' or 'pattern' AND no (sequence right framing or sequence postfix separator or choice right framing)

 A choice with choiceLengthKind 'explicit'

-.Elements of Specified Length
+Elements of Specified Length

-An element has a specified length when dfdl:lengthKind is 'explicit', 'implicit' or 'prefixed'.
-The units that the length represents are specified by the dfdl:lengthUnits property, expect when dfdl:lengthKind is 'implicit' and the simpleType is not xs:string or xs:hexBinary.
+An element has a specified length when dfdl:lengthKind is 'explicit', 'implicit' (simple type only) or 'prefixed'.
+The units that the length represents are specified by the dfdl:lengthUnits property, except when dfdl:lengthKind is 'implicit' and the simpleType is not xs:string or xs:hexBinary.

 If dfdl:lengthUnits='bytes' then the value of the length property gives the exact length in bytes.

 If dfdl:lengthUnits='characters' then the length in bytes will depend on the encoding of the characters.
 If the encoding property specifies a fixed-width encoding then the length in bytes is (character width*length).
 If the encoding property specifies a variable-width encoding then the length in bytes will depend on the actual characters in the element's value.
-The dfdl:lengthUnits 'characters' may only be used when dfdl:representation is 'text'.
+The dfdl:lengthUnits 'characters' may only be used when dfdl:representation is 'text', it is a schema definition error otherwise.

 If dfdl:lengthUnits='bits' then the value of the length property gives the exact length in bits.
 'Bits' may only be used for a limited set of schema types.
 See section: 12.3.7.2 Length of Bit Fields